This article was posted by CrystalWind.ca.

 The Leonid meteor storm on November 16, 1833, is assessed to have delivered up to 200,000 falling stars 60 minutes!

 November’s wonderful Leonid meteor shower happens every year around November 17 or 18, as our world crosses the orbital path of Comet 55P/Tempel-Tuttle.
 Like many comets, Tempel-Tuttle litters its orbit with bits of debris.
 It’s when this cometary debris enters Earth’s atmosphere and vaporizes that we see the Leonid meteor shower.

-In 2021, the peak of the shower is expected to be from midnight to dawn on Thursday, November 18.
-However, a waxing gibbous moon will light up the morning sky this year, to obtrude on this year’s Leonid meteor shower.
+In 2022, the peak of the shower is expected to be from midnight to dawn on Friday, November 18.
+The shower will peak close to the new moon, and so moonlight will present minimal interference.
 In a dark sky, absent of moonlight, you can see up to 10 to 15 meteors per hour at its peak.